-Based on your specific wishes and requirements, we will prepare and provide you with a fixed fee quote for the turnkey incorporation and deliverance of the BV.
+Based on your specific wishes and requirements, we will prepare and provide you with a fixed fee quote for the turnkey incorporation and delivery of the B.V.

-Before we can start up the incorporation process we need confirmation that you agree with our fee quote.
-This can usually be done by return e-mail, or through the execution of an engagement letter for this purpose.
+Before starting the incorporation, we need confirmation that you agree with our fee quote.
+This can usually be done by return e-mail or through an engagement letter.

-For KYC clearance, we will need to receive information and documents about party(ies) that we should consider our client.
-Usually, this is the incorporator of the BV, and if this is a corporation, its UBOs and directors.
+For KYC clearance, we need information and documents about the party/parties we should consider our client.
+Usually, this is the incorporator of the B.V., and if this is a corporation, its UBOs and directors.
 The information and documents required for the incorporation will cover most of our needs in this respect.

 Step 2: Request for required information and documents

-We will provide you with a list of information and documents required to start up the incorporation process.
+We will provide information and a list of documents required to start the incorporation process.

 Copy passports and some of the documents requested may have to be legalized (including apostille).
-The legalization of passports can also be done face-to-face but this then requires a personal visit to our offices or the offices of our public notary.
+The legalization of passports can also be done in person, but this requires a personal visit to our offices or the offices of our public notary.

 Step 3: Provide draft Powers of Attorney and sign off on incorporation documents

-After we have processed the required information and documents, we will provide you with the draft articles of incorporation of the BV and the forms and documents which will need to be provided by you for completion of the incorporation process such as a Power of Attorney.
+After we have processed the required information and documents, we will provide you with the draft articles of incorporation of the B.V. and the forms and documents (that will need to be provided by you) for completion of the incorporation process, such as a Power of Attorney.

 Step 4: Completion of the incorporation

-Upon receipt of your approval of the draft articles of association and the signed documents/forms referred to above, the BV can technically be incorporated.
+The B.V. can be incorporated upon your approval of the draft Articles of Association and the signed documents/forms referred to above.

 Step 5: Registration with the Chamber of Commerce and the Dutch tax office

-The final step of the incorporation process is the registration of the BV with the Chamber of Commerce.
-After registration with the Chamber of Commerce, the BV is in most cases automatically registered with the tax authorities.
-The registration for VAT purposes and the registration as employer will generally require a separate registration procedure to be followed.
+The final step of the incorporation process is the registration of the B.V. with the Chamber of Commerce.
+After registration with the Chamber of Commerce, the B.V. is (in most cases) automatically registered with the tax authorities.
+The registration for VAT purposes and as an employer will generally require a separate procedure.
 We usually monitor this process and handle it on our client's behalf.

-We will require legalized copies of the passports of the future directors of the BV, the incorporator(s) (if individuals), and UBOs with a qualifying share interest.
+We will require legalized copies of the passports of the future directors of the B.V., the incorporator(s) (if individuals), and UBOs with a qualifying shared interest.

-If the incorporator(s) and future director(s) are individuals, the legalization can be done face-to-face at our offices or the office of the public notary.
+If the incorporator(s) and future director(s) are individuals, the legalization can be done in person at our offices or the office of the public notary.

-If the incorporation is to be done remotely, a qualifying third party will need to legalize the documents (typically a foreign notary).
+If the incorporation is done remotely, a qualifying third party should legalize the documents (typically a foreign notary).

 If the incorporator is a corporation, we will require a Power of Attorney with a legal opinion on the existence of this corporation and the person (director) representing the corporation.
-A draft of such a legal opinion will be provided by us in the course of the incorporation process.
+We will draft such a legal opinion during the incorporation process.

-No minimum capital requirement applies for a BV anymore, and hence, the BV does from a legal perspective no longer require a (Dutch) bank account at incorporation.
-Also not afterward, but it would in practice be very difficult, if not virtually impossible, to operate a BV without a bank account.
+Since no longer a minimum capital requirement applies for a B.V., the B.V. does, from a legal perspective, no longer require a (Dutch) bank account at incorporation.
+Not even afterward, however, in practice would it be challenging, if not nearly impossible, to operate a B.V. without a bank account.

-The bank account does not necessarily need to be a Dutch bank account, but a foreign bank account may complicate the daily operations of the BV.
+The bank account does not necessarily need to be a Dutch bank account; however, a foreign bank account may complicate the daily operations of the B.V.

-During the last couple of years, the Dutch banks have become more stringent about the procedure for opening a Dutch bank account.
-It is in any case required that the director(s) visit the bank in person, identify themselves, and fill out the necessary forms.
-Furthermore, the banks tend to be quite critical towards foreign owned and managed BVs, the BV's business model, its actual presence/ substance in the Netherlands and the actualy necessity for having a Dutch bank account.
+During the last couple of years, Dutch banks have become more stringent about the procedure for opening a Dutch bank account.
+In any case, it is required that the director(s) visit the bank in person, identify themselves, and fill out the necessary forms.
+Furthermore, the banks tend to be quite critical towards foreign-owned and managed B.V.s, the B.V. business model, its actual presence/ substance in the Netherlands, and the necessity for a Dutch bank account.

-We have close contacts with the major international banks in the Netherlands (like ING, ABN-AMRO, Rabobank, and Deutsche Bank) and we can coordinate this procedure for you.
+We have close contacts with important international banks in the Netherlands (such as ING, ABN-AMRO, Rabobank, and Deutsche Bank), and we can coordinate this procedure for you.
 Alternatively, we can make introductions and give referrals to FinTech Companies that generally have more professional and effective compliance procedures in place.

-The incorporation procedure for a Dutch BV can normally be completed in a couple of days.
+The incorporation procedure for a Dutch B.V. can usually be completed in a couple of days.

-The Chamber of Commerce keeps the Trade Register which contains information about all Dutch BVs (and other business entities) incorporated and/or registered in the Netherlands, like statutory name, date of incorporation, registered address, name, and authority of directors.
+The Chamber of Commerce keeps the Trade Register, which contains information about all Dutch B.V.s (and other business entities) incorporated and registered in the Netherlands, like the statutory name, date of incorporation, registered address, name, and authority of directors.

 It is noted that the name of 100% shareholders is included in the publicly accessible part of the Trade Register.

-In day-to-day business, the Trade Register is an important source of information for possible business partners and it is common practice in the Netherlands that the Trade Register is consulted before doing business.
+The Trade Register is a source of information for possible business partners, and it is common practice in the Netherlands to consult the Trade Register before doing business.

-The identity of ultimate beneficial owners who directly or indirectly own 25% or more of the company will have to be included in the so-called "UBO-register".
-Until 22 November 2022, the information in the Trade Register was freely accessible to the public.
+The identity of ultimate beneficial owners who, directly or indirectly, own 25% or more of the company will have to be included in the so-called "UBO-register".
+The information in the Trade Register was freely accessible to the public until November 22, 2022.

 Based on the fourth EU Anti-money Laundering Directive, the UBO-register is in force as of September 27, 2020.
-The Dutch UBO register contains information about UBOs holding a direct or indirect interest of 25% or more in a Dutch BV (or other qualifying Dutch entities).
-Only part of this information was accessible by the public.
+The Dutch UBO register contains information about UBOs holding a direct or indirect interest of 25% or more in a Dutch B.V. (or other qualifying Dutch entities).
+Only part of this information was accessible to the public.

-As of 22 November 2022, data from the UBO Register is no longer available to the public, and it is no longer possible to obtain an extract from the UBO Register by the public.
+As of November 22, 2022, data from the UBO Register are no longer accessible to the public, and obtaining an extract from the UBO Register is no longer possible.
 This is based on a ruling by the Court of Justice of the European Union, which considered the public accessibility of the UBO Register an infringement of European privacy laws.

-The BV needs to be registered with the Dutch tax authorities and also with the social insurance office if any employees are to be hired by the BV or assigned within the group to the BV.
+The B.V. needs to be registered with the Dutch tax authorities and with the social insurance office if any employees are to be hired by the B.V. or assigned within the group to the B.V.

-The tax registration of the BV will in essence be done automatically with the first registration of the BV with the Chamber of Commerce.
-For obtaining the VAT number and for registration as an employer a separate request for registration is required.
+The tax registration of the B.V. will be done automatically with the first registration of the B.V. with the Chamber of Commerce.
+A separate request for registration is required to obtain a VAT number and register as an employer.

 We can monitor the registration process for you to ensure proper and timely registration.

-In essence, every Dutch BV has the ongoing obligation to keep and maintain an administration, to register for tax purposes, and to file periodical tax returns.
+Every Dutch B.V. must keep and maintain administration, register for tax purposes, and file periodic tax returns.

-The administration forms the basis for the preparation of the annual financial statements according to Dutch GAAP.
-The annual financial statements can also be based on IFRS, but then generally a statutory audit becomes obligatory.
+The administration forms the basis for (the preparation of) the annual financial statements according to Dutch GAAP.
+The annual financial statements can also be based on IFRS, but generally, a statutory audit becomes obligatory.

-After the end of the year, the General Meeting of Shareholders should approve the Financial Statements as presented by the board of directors and provide discharge to the board of directors of any liability in this respect.
+After the end of the year, the General Meeting of Shareholders should approve the Financial Statements as presented by the Board of Directors and discharge any liability to the Board of Directors in this respect.

 An abbreviated version of the Financial Statements must be filed with the Dutch Chamber of Commerce for publication in the Trade Register.
 The Trade Register is accessible to the public.

-We offer a full compliance package for Dutch BVs, including:
+We offer a complete compliance package for Dutch B.V.s, including

-The cost of incorporation of a BV depends on various parameters such as the volume and nature of the shares, number of incorporators/ directors, required special provisions in the articles, etc.
+The cost of incorporation of a B.V. depends on various parameters, such as the volume and nature of the shares, the number of incorporators/ directors required, special provisions in the articles, etc.

-The cost of incorporating a standard BV in an international context is about € 1,150 to € 1,500 (VAT excluded), which includes English translations of the articles of incorporation.
+In an international context, the cost of incorporating a standard B.V. is about € 1,150. = € 1,500. = (VAT excluded), which includes English translations of the articles of incorporation.

-Our fees for setting up advice, co-ordination, etc. will depend on time spent.
-If no special circumstances occur they usually vary between € 500 and € 1,500 (excl.
+Our fees for setting up advice, coordination, etc., will depend on the time spent.
+If no particular circumstances occur, they usually vary between € 500. = and € 1,500. = (excl.
 VAT) per incorporation.

 We have trusted relationships with various public notaries.
 We only work with parties who have experience with international business practice and have proven to deliver value for money.
 We can refer you to suitable parties or coordinate the incorporation process on your behalf.

-We are engaged daily by non-residents (corporations and individuals) who want to incorporate a Dutch BV.
+Daily, we are engaged by non-residents (corporations and individuals) who want to incorporate a Dutch B.V.

-It usually starts with an inventory of the plans for the BV, confirmation of appropriate legal form, potential tax consequences, and the ongoing corporate secretarial, accounting, payroll, and (tax) compliance requirements.
-Once the decision to set up the BV has been taken, we can execute and arrange for the incorporation on your behalf.
+It usually starts with an inventory of the plans for the B.V., confirmation of appropriate legal forms, potential tax consequences, and ongoing corporate secretarial, accounting, payroll, and (tax) compliance requirements.
+Once the decision to set up the B.V. has been taken, we can execute and arrange for the incorporation on your behalf.

-To the extent required, we can coordinate the input of other parties involved (like banks, lawyers, etc.) and make sure that the incorporation process goes smoothly and efficient.
+To the extent required, we can coordinate the input of other parties involved (like banks, lawyers, etc.) and make sure that the incorporation process goes smoothly and efficiently.

-We are gladly prepared to coordinate and to assist you with the incorporation process of your BV and handle the associated registration and filing requirements.
+We are gladly prepared to coordinate and assist you with the incorporation process of your B.V. and handle the associated registration and filing requirements.